 Director of Communications and Community Relations

-Tonya Elliott-Moore is responsible for the development and execution of the communications and public relations strategies to raise awareness of CareerSource Central Florida’s programs.
+Tonya Elliott-Moore is responsible for the development and execution of the communications and public relations strategies to raise awareness of CareerSource Central Florida’s programs, as well as managing legislative affairs.
 In addition to overseeing web, social media, video production and all outreach activities, Tonya works to maintain synergistic relationships with local media as well as to provide inter- and intra-agency communications.
 She brings a wealth of experience in public relations with both government agencies and private firms, having served as the program management specialist for external relations for Progress Energy, Florida, as well as the director of public information for Osceola County.
 Previously she was the assistant director of public works, the community relations manager for the City of Ocoee, and the community relations coordinator for the City of Maitland.
 She earned a Bachelor of Arts degree in Journalism, Advertising and Public Relations from the University of Central Florida.

 Robert J. Quinlan